POLICY

 Space Policy Seminar at Harvard Kennedy School

-Aurelia CEO Dr. Ariel Ekblaw will deliver a space policy seminar on March 11, 2025 through the Belfer Center for Science and International Affairs at Harvard’s Kennedy School.
+Aurelia CEO Dr. Ariel Ekblaw will deliver a space policy seminar throughout the spring of 2025 through the Belfer Center for Science and International Affairs at Harvard’s Kennedy School.
 The seminar, “Challenges & Opportunities in Governing Outer Space,” will offer a comprehensive introduction to space policy, exploring its history, contemporary challenges, technological implications, and future.
 Learn more here.

 MIT Workshop: Ethics of AI + Space Exploration